Early Modern British:

 View the top 50 activities here.

 This simulation introduces students to the Voyages of Discovery.
 These daring overseas adventures marked the beginning of globalization and European empire-building.
+It incorporates a number of useful video clips.

 By playing the game students will learn about some of the most important explorers, their discoveries, and the spices which they brought back to Europe.